Samuelsen1/Tech-Writing-Samples/README.md

 ## 🩺 Welth — A Fictional Health Management App

-These documents were created for *Welth*, a fictional health platform designed to help users manage chronic conditions, connect with certified medical professionals, and maintain healthy living.
+These documents were created for *Welth*, a fictional health platform designed to help users manage chronic conditions and short-term illness, connect with certified medical professionals, and maintain healthy living.
 The documentation emphasizes clarity, user experience (UX) alignment, and patient safety.

 ### 🩺 Welth *(Markdown)*